martinjameswhite/CLEFT_GSM/README.md

 The C++ version currently only implements the configuration-space statistics (i.e. the correlation function).
 The Fortran routines in "ps_fortran" provide an implementation of the power spectrum routines.

+We additionally provide fast and simple Python routines for computing the Halo-Zeldovich model real-space auto- and cross-correlations of biased tracers as described in

+C.Modi, M.White, Z.Vlah

+Modeling CMB Lensing Cross Correlations with CLEFT

+submitted to JCAP.